AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/local-development-access-token.md

     The following parameters are passed in:

-    + `aem`: The scheme and host name of the AEM as a Cloud Service environment the application will interact with (ex. `https://author-p1234-e5678.adobeaemcloud.com`).
+    + `aem`: The scheme and host name of the AEM as a Cloud Service environment the application interacts with (ex. `https://author-p1234-e5678.adobeaemcloud.com`).
-    + `folder`: The asset folder path whose assets is updated with the `propertyValue`; do NOT add the `/content/dam` prefix (ex. `/wknd/en/adventures/napa-wine-tasting`)
+    + `folder`: The asset folder path whose assets are updated with the `propertyValue`; do NOT add the `/content/dam` prefix (ex. `/wknd-shared/en/adventures/napa-wine-tasting`)
     + `propertyName`: The asset property name to update, relative to `[dam:Asset]/jcr:content` (ex. `metadata/dc:rights`).
     + `propertyValue`: The value to set the `propertyName` to; values with spaces need to be encapsulated with `"` (ex. `"WKND Limited Use"`)
     + `file`: The relative file path to the JSON file downloaded from AEM Developer Console.